quantcdn/docs/docs/integrations/wordpress.md

 1. Navigate to the advanced Elementor settings page on your WordPress installation (Elementor > Settings > Advanced)
 2. Change the "CSS Print Method" dropdown to "Internal Embedding"

+### Divi Builder support

+If using the Divi Builder plugin you should disable "Minify And Combine Javascript Files" and "Minify And Combine CSS Files".

+These options can lead to absolute references in CSS files which break when serving content via Quant.

+### Redirects support

+The popular [Redirection](https://wordpress.org/plugins/redirection/) plugin provides a mechanism for managing redirects in Wordpress.
+If this plugin is enabled you will see a "Redirects" batch.

+Only standard URL redirects are supported (e.g no regex or other complex redirects).

 ### CSS/JS Aggregation plugins

 You may have issues with optimization modules depending on your configuration.
 If your site looks broken after the seed please try again with modules such a Page Optimize and Autoptmize disabled.